firefly2442/my-flux-kubernetes/README.md

 export GITHUB_TOKEN=secret
 flux bootstrap github --token-auth --owner=firefly2442 --repository=my-flux-kubernetes --branch=master --path=clusters/home --personal --private=false
 ```

+Next go into Longhorn and disable the plain worker nodes so no data gets stored there.
+Edit the nodes then select disable scheduling
+and set eviction request to true.
+This will move any existing PVCs that are bound to those nodes to other nodes.

 Then go here to setup the initial password and credentials for Authentik: